Team-Sushi/Food-To-Do/README.md

 3. `heroku login`
 4. `heroku git:remote -a foodtodo`

-#### Deploy the main branch to Heroku (make sure you are on the main branch and have built for production whether in the main branch or before it was merged into the main branch):
+#### Deploy the main branch to Heroku (***make sure*** you are on the main branch and that the latest changes have been built for production and has been merged into the main branch (see above)):
+1. `git checkout main` to go to main branch
+2. `git pull` to pull the latest changes (the branch you have just pull request and merged into main) from main
-1. `git push heroku`
+3. `git push heroku` deploy to heroku

 Created by Team Sushi (Team 33) for the COMP30022 subject
 - David Imanuel (1213958, dimanuel@student.unimelb.edu.au)